XengShi/materialYouNewTab/README.md

 9. **Themes and Personalization**:
    - Offers a dynamic theme system inspired by Material You, allowing users to customize colors, backgrounds, and fonts.
    - Personalization options are accessible in the settings, enabling users to tailor the look and feel to their liking.
-Details and screenshots of this feature are included in the documentation.

 10. **Google Apps Integration**:
     - The extension includes a dedicated section for quick access to Google apps such as Drive, Docs, Sheets, Gmail, and more.